Explaining the Basics Working and Requirements of Rectifier Circuits

 • In addition, do not require any additional filter components to reduce RF

-• Is efficient and has more TUF
+• It is efficient and has more TUF

 Disadvantages of single-phase rectifiers